artylope/artylope-jekyll/_works/01_parkingsg.md

 10 months from prototype to full public launch in Oct 2017.
 Ongoing iteration and development there after.

 # Interviewing the users #
-During the discovery phase, I prepared the following interview questions and interviewed several people who drive and uses the parking coupons.
+In late 2016, during the discovery phase, I prepared the following interview questions and interviewed several people who drive and uses the parking coupons.
 These are what they say, think and do.

 <div class="main-carousel" data-flickity='{ "freeScroll": true, "lazyLoad": true }'>
   <div class="carousel-cell"><img data-flickity-lazyload="/img/works_parking/parking_userinterviewguide.png"></div>